 - Advantages: This stand offers much more support and it is easier to load because it holds the bike more upright.
 As a bonus, the double leg kickstand looks really cool.

-- Disadvantages: This product is much more expensive and can be harder to find.
+- Disadvantages: This product can be expensive and harder to find.
 It is important to load your bike evenly when using this product because too much weight on one side will tip it over.

 Qualities of a Good Bicycle Kickstand

 The best bike kickstands have a combination of characteristics that separate them from the rest of the bunch.
 These crucial factors are what we used to lead our search for the best kickstands around, and were based on feedback from our readers.
 Let’s take a quick look at what you should be keeping an eye out for.

 Many cyclists obsess over any weight they add to their bikes.
 This is for good reason, because the pounds add up and can slow you down considerably.
 A lightweight material, such as an aluminum alloy, helps minimize any issues that adding a kickstand can cause.

 On the other side of the coin, you do not want a kickstand that is so lightweight it’s flimsy.
 Finding a good balance between weight and stability is the key to selecting a good kickstand.

 Granted, these aren’t something that you must have, but they are a nice feature.
 The rubber helps grip, adding extra stability, and can help you protect any surface you put your kickstand down on.
 Without the rubber feet, your kickstand could sink down in soft dirt or grass and cause your bike to fall.